patrick-richter/al-folio/_projects/cnn_face.md

 ### **Dataset**

-The data used in this project is a large dataset of **Ford motor vehicle reviews**.
-Each of the **1,382 reviews** is labelled with a positive or negative sentiment.
-The goal of this project is to train a **Convolutional Neural Network (CNN) with Word Embedding** that can correctly predict the sentiment of a review.
 You can download the dataset by clicking this [Link](https://patrick-richter.github.io/assets/csv/car_reviews.csv) and subsequently saving the csv file (make sure that you set the format to `Page Source`).
 To give you brief idea of how these reviews look like, here is an example of a negative sentiment review:

 ```
 "In 1992, we bought a new Taurus and we really loved it.